• Skip to primary navigation

 • Avocado Shake or Smoothie: Ripe avocados are blended with milk, ice, and sugar to create a creamy and refreshing beverage.

-• Avocado Ice Cream: Sorbetes-style avocado ice cream, a delicious frozen treat traditionally made with avocados, coconut milk, and/or carabao milk.
+• Avocado Ice Cream: Sorbetes-style creamy avocado ice cream, a delicious frozen treat traditionally made with avocados, coconut milk, and/or carabao milk.

 • Avocado Ice Candy: A frozen treat in a small plastic casing or tube made by blending avocados with milk, sugar, and additional flavorings.